Charles F. Sullivan

-Charles F. Jeff Sullivan (October 10, 1904 – August 24, 1962) was an American politician who served as the 57th Lieutenant Governor for the Commonwealth of Massachusetts from 1949 to 1953.
+Charles F. Jeff Sullivan (October 10, 1904 – August 24, 1962) was an American politician who served as the 57th lieutenant governor of Massachusetts from 1949 to 1953.
 Sullivan was also a member of the Worcester, Massachusetts Common Council, a member of the Massachusetts House of Representatives, a Massachusetts State Senator and the Mayor of Worcester, Massachusetts from 1946 to 1949.

 Early life

 Sullivan was the ninth of fifteen children born to Timothy and Mary Sullivan.
 When he was seven years old, Sullivan was nicknamed Jeff by a childhood friend who did not like the names Charles or Charlie.
 He eventually legally changed his name to Charles F. Jeff Sullivan.
 He dropped out of high school to work as an errand boy for the Reed and Prince Manufacturing Company.
 He earned extra money by selling lunches to his co-workers, which led to him opening a lunch cart.

 On September 3, 1928 he married Helen Norma McMahon.
 They had three daughters.